W-Jxp/832201124Xiuping-Jiang_Back-End-Code/README.md

 PUT /contacts/{id}: Updates a contact by ID.
 DELETE /contacts/{id}: Deletes a contact by ID.
 Code Standards
-The backend code adheres to PEP 8 and includes standards specific to Flask as described in codestyle.md.
+The backend code follows PEP 8 guidelines and uses Flask-specific standards as described in codestyle.md.

 Deployment
-To deploy this backend on a cloud server, ensure you have Flask and Gunicorn (or another WSGI server) configured.
+To deploy this backend on a cloud server, ensure that Flask and a WSGI server such as Gunicorn are configured.